SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “You’re welcome,” Pinkie said, picking up the last of the ribbon from the ground.

-"What made you want to date Rarity?"
+“What made you want to date Rarity?”
 Rainbow asked.

-"Well, at first, I didn’t realize I liked her, I just wanted to spend more time around her, started noticing her perfume more, savoring her hugs.
+“Well, at first, I didn’t realize I liked her, I just wanted to spend more time around her, started noticing her perfume more, savoring her hugs.
 Once I realized I had a crush I noticed more, I was more giddy in her presence, I liked how she is generous and tries to make ponies smile.
 I really like her sparkle, as a pony from the far distant future might say.
 And she is super-duper pretty, I could stare at those eyes for hours, so beautiful,” Pinkie answered.

 “That's awesome, I’m glad you two got together,” Rainbow replied.